 Turn the dough out onto a cutting board and shape it into an oval loaf.
 Use a serrated knife to cut it into four pieces.
 Next, loosely wrap the four pieces in foil and use tongs to place in the heated oven.
 Bake for 45–50 minutes.

 Once they’re done, use tongs to remove the four pieces from the oven.
 They are still pretty so hot so leave them in the foil and set them aside to cool.

 Once the loaves are cool enough to handle, remove the foil.
 Place each loaf on a cutting board and cut each down the middle, lengthwise, to create 8 fillets.

 Once your vegan mock chicken is done, wrap the fillets in waxed paper or foil, or store in a sealable container.
-Keep this in the fridge for up to 4 or 5 days.
-Or they can be frozen for up to 2 – 3 months.
+Keep this in the fridge for up to 4–5 days.
+Or they can be frozen for up to 2–3 months.

 Is Vital Wheat Gluten bad for you?

-Vital Wheat Gluten is a created when wheat flour is combined with water and kneaded to activate the gluten.
+Vital Wheat Gluten is created when wheat flour is combined with water and kneaded to activate the gluten.
 After that, the starches are rinsed away to reveal only the gluten.
-What’s left is vital wheat gluten, a relatively healthy, low carb, low calorie product that can be transformed into vegan meat.
+What’s left is vital wheat gluten, a relatively healthy, low carb, and low-calorie product that can be transformed into vegan meat.